 I think I have an ice dam, but what is it exactly, and how is it created?

 Ice dams are large chunks of ice that form on the edges of roofs, commonplace during Montana winters.
 They are created when your attic warms the bottom layer of snow on the roof above it.
-The warmed snow then turns to water and travels to the cold, extended eave, where the water freezes again, and ice mounts.
+The warmed snow then turns to water and travels to the cold, extended eave, where the water freezes again, and ice builds up.
 Flat roofs are especially susceptible to ice dams, as are gutters since they hold snow and ice.
 Gutters, downspouts, your roof and your home can all be damaged by ice dams.

 What kind of damage from ice dams can I expect?